 6. What are the major deadlines for graduation?

-The Graduate School academic calendar includes important dates and deadlines for graduation.
-Note that to graduate in a particular semester, the deadline to submit a thesis or dissertation is typically several weeks in advance of the graduate date.
+The Graduate School Academic Calendar includes important dates and deadlines for graduation.
+Note that to graduate in a particular semester, the deadline to submit a thesis or dissertation is typically several weeks in advance of the graduation date.